kubernetes/enhancements/keps/sig-node/4265-proc-mount/README.md

 ###### What are other known failure modes?

+Malicious user gaining access to the host `/proc` with a rootful container
-Malicious user, protected by PSS.
+- protected by Pod Security Admission, which requires the namespace is labeled in privileged PSS.

 ###### What steps should be taken if SLOs are not being met to determine the problem?